asingh028/Sumologic-API-Call-Scripts/README.md

-# get-cseruleslist
+# Current CSE rules List can be exported
-This python code will help fetching the rules enabled ion your Cloud SIEM
+This python code will help fetching the rules enabled ion your Cloud SIEM- getcseruleslist.py

 For the rules list which you are using in cloud SIEM, there is no direct way to get the list of rules with details-